ItayKarp/Final-project-python/README.md

 # Karpov's Bookshop

 A full-stack **bookstore management system** built with FastAPI.
-The application provides complete CRUD operations for books, a modern web interface, and a rich **business analytics dashboard** with 10 different statistical visualizations driven by Matplotlib and Seaborn.
+The application provides complete CRUD operations for books, a modern web interface, and a rich **business analytics dashboard** with 10 predefined statistical visualizations (see [Statistics & Analytics](#statistics--analytics)) generated with Matplotlib and Seaborn.

 ---